jirenius/go-res/examples/05-book-collection-persisted/README.md

 http://localhost:8085
 ```

 ## Things to try out

 ### BadgerDB persistence
 Run the client and make changes to the list of books.
 Restart the service and observe that all changes are persisted.

+### Title sorting
+The store sorts books by title.
+Change the title of one of the books.
+Observe how the list remains sorted by title.

 ## API